TTurvey/CV/README.md

 - Formed opinions on whether companies should be considered a going concern by understanding the commercial issues that the client faces.
 - Communicated with board level client personnel regarding the progress of the audit and any issues that have arisen.
 - Prioritised workloads and managed time for multiple clients simultaneously.
-- Managing the workload of junior colleagues, ensuring that time was used effectively and assisted with any issues.
+- Managed the workload of junior colleagues, ensuring that time was used effectively and assisted with any issues.
 - Part qualified ACA qualification showing ability to learn.

 **<ins>BDO, Corporate Auditor</ins>** _(Jan 2018 to July 2020)_